Wait or buy now? A legal perspective on timing the market

 • Prices in many regions, including Ontario, are still below 2025 levels (wowa.ca)

-What is happening in the market right now
+What's happening in the market right now?

-Why timing the market is harder than it seems
+Why is timing the market harder than it seems?

 • Prices may decline, but borrowing costs may increase